-Afterwards we walked a few blocks to our hotel and checked in.
+Afterward, we walked a few blocks to our hotel and checked in.
 The Hotel Vaakuna is located in the heart of the city just across the Helsinki Central Railway Station.
 It was originally built for the 1940 Olympic games that were eventually canceled due to the Winter War.
 The hotel finally opened in 1952.

-Next we headed out and hit a few of the beer gardens around the Railway Square.
+Next, we headed out and hit a few of the beer gardens around the Railway Square.
 Not surprisingly we found them jam-packed with people since the weather was really nice.
-When the sun set behind the buildings it started to get chilly, so we moved to the O’Learys Bakers sports bar / restaurant.
+When the sun set behind the buildings it started to get chilly, so we moved to the O’Learys Bakers sports bar/restaurant.
 There we dined and watched the Finland – Norway World Championship hockey game.

 I did carry my Fuji X-T20 and my most recent purchase the Fujinon XF23mmF1.4 R (more on that later) combo with me all night.
-I didn’t take it out of the bag though, so I have no photos from the evening.
+Didn’t take it out of the bag though, so I have no photos from the evening.
 I’ve been using the lens for a few weeks now and it’s a sweet little thing.
 I shot all the photos in this post except the “view across Töölö bay” with it.

 Breakfast and business

-The next morning we headed up to the 10th floor restaurant for breakfast.
+The next morning we headed up to the 10th-floor restaurant for breakfast.
 This gave me an opportunity to get out on the balcony and photograph the city from above.
 I used the Fuji Classic Chrome film simulation, which gives the photos a nice subdued color palette.
 This seems to work best when there’s enough light and the subject matter is suitable.

 To Keilaniemi and back again

 Our scheduled meeting for the next day took place in the Keilaniemi business park.
 We calculated that the price would be pretty much equal between a taxi and the metro, so we took a taxi there.
 We however wanted to test the metro, so we used it to return to Helsinki.